 Buyer’s Guide: How to Choose Trekking Poles for Running

-When shopping for trail running poles, there are three common designs to choose from: fixed-length folding poles, adjustable-length folding poles, and fixed-length non-folding poles.
+When shopping for trekking poles, there are three common designs to choose from: fixed-length folding poles, adjustable-length folding poles, and fixed-length non-folding poles.

 Folding poles do just what their name implies — they fold up into three or four sections to make them short and easy to store when not in use.
 Non-folding poles are one solid piece, much like a traditional ski pole.
-Folding poles can be found in fixed-length and adjustable-length versions; fixed-length poles remain the same size when extended, while adjustable-length poles have an extra sliding section that can extend their length by 10 to 20 centimeters.
+Folding poles can be found in fixed-length and adjustable-length versions; fixed-length poles, like the Leki Ultratrail Fx.One Superlite, remain the same size when extended, while adjustable-length poles such as the Leki Cross Trail FX Superlite have an extra sliding section that can extend their length by 10 to 20 centimeters.
 Any of these pole types can be found in a carbon fiber or aluminum version, two of the most common materials used in trekking poles.

 As with all pieces of gear, there are pros and cons for each, depending on your budget and planned use.

-The most commonly available trail running poles, and the type you will most often see in use at your next ultramarathon or mountain race, are folding poles.
-All the poles chosen as top picks in this guide are folding poles.
-Folding poles are made of three to four sections of either carbon fiber or aluminum with a cord threaded through the center of each piece.
+The most commonly available trekking poles, and the type you will most often see in use at your next ultramarathon or mountain race, are folding poles.
+Because of the versatility and popularity of folding poles, we focused our testing on them.
+Folding poles are made of three to four sections of either carbon fiber or aluminum, with a cord threaded through the center of each piece.

 Fixed-length non-folding poles are usually the lightest poles available as they do not need the extra materials required for the construction and mechanics of folding poles.
 These poles are difficult to store on a pack, however, so you will need to carry them in hand throughout the duration of a run — which can be inconvenient on long sections of runnable or flat trail.